“Utiel-Requena, the Land of Bobal”

 The D.O.P Utiel-Requena is a region of red wines, where our star grape Bobal represents over 70 per cent of production.
 It is the second most cultivated spanish red variety in Spain, after the Tempranillo.

 The terroir is characterized by a unique combination of Mediterranean and Continental climate.
 The Mediterranean breezes refresh and humidify the nights, while warm winds blow in from the interior plateau of La Mancha to dry the vines.

 The vegetation in this region is strongly marked by the influence of the Mediterranean, and our vines grow alongside almond, walnut, olive, pine and oak trees.
 The abundance of aromatic plants such as fennel, rosemary and thyme also influences our wines.

-Thanks to these unique conditions of our terroir, we benefit from not having to use pesticides and herbicides.
+Thanks to these unique conditions of our terroir, we benefit from a natural organic viticulture, not having to use pesticides and herbicides.

 2800 hours of sunlight per year